LootToken/Loot-Marketplace-Framework/README.md

 #### Overview
 - LootClicker is our proof of concept MMO casual clicker game.
+- It was designed as a game to play casually or on the side while trading cryptocurrencies.
 - Players can earn items from crates, or in decentralized game modes.
 - The centralized aspect of game logic itself is managed by an authoritative server, every action which may effect the in game economy and value of assets is verified and accepted by the server, this will attempt to remove all cheating from the game to properly simulate an in game economy.
 - The in game equipable assets are all integrated into the framework and therefore registered on the NEO blockchain.